Creating a Learning Environment

 Pleasant, Well-equipped Facilities

 Another major asset of our program is new East Wing of University Hospital where our Neuro-ICU, Neuro Step-down and Neurology floor beds are all situated on the 9th floor.
+Our resident call room is located on the 9th floor.
+The residents also have a lounge area located on the 7th floor of the West Wing of University hospital equipped with a full-sized refrigerator, microwave, lockers, couches and 9 workstations.
+We also offer resident workspaces in the University Health-Care Center and VA (in the form of group work-rooms and cubicles).
 Well-equipped and spacious, they create a pleasant working environment.

 Our graduates obtain excellent fellowships in the sub-specialty of their choice.
 Some recent graduates and current residents have secured fellowships as follows:

 - Clinical Neurophysiology at Beth Israel Deaconess Medical Center